-There’s nothing more frustrating than having to work late into the night or on weekends to carry out testing that your development or QA team should have completed in the first place.
-With everything else you’re responsible for the last thing you want to be doing is carrying out functional testing.
+There’s nothing more frustrating than having to work late into the night or on weekends to do the work that your development or QA team should have completed in the first place.
+With everything else you’re responsible for, the last thing you want to be doing is carrying out functional testing.
 This is a real morale killer.

 If a poor quality solution sees the light of day, your customers or clients will notice.
 They’ll definitely tell their friends, colleagues and family, but they may not tell you.
 The damage this can do to your reputation can be substantial.

-Even if it’s an internal application, your reputation as being able to deliver reliably will most certainly suffer.
+Even if it’s an internal application, your reputation will almost certainly suffer.

 Your team wants to be proud of their work.
 Neglecting QA may save time short-term, but once delivered, poor quality solutions reflect badly on your team, and set them up for negative feedback and painful bug fixes in future.
 Let’s face it, no developer loves working on buggy systems.

 In addition to unexpected project delays as you get feedback from your users during UAT, if QA is not carried out properly, bugs are more likely to be identified at unexpected times (ie after launch).
 If this happens your development team will need to stop what they’re doing to fix them.
 Particularly frustrating for everyone involved – and not an effective or efficient way to deliver solutions.